MicrosoftDocs/appcenter-docs/docs/sdk/analytics/windows.md

 ### Country Code

-Country code is not automatically reported by the SDK.
+Country code isn't automatically reported by the SDK.
 If you want to report it manually, you can follow the instructions for your platform below.

 #### UWP